Georginio Wijnaldum: Paris Saint-Germain

 On 7 June 2021, Wijnaldum signed a three-year contract with Ligue 1 club Paris Saint-Germain (PSG), as reported by Fabrizio Romano and The Guardian.
 PSG reportedly "hijacked" a move for the midfielder by La Liga club Barcelona, offering him "twice the wage" Barcelona had offered.
-The move was officially announced on 10 June, and Wijnaldum’s presentation at PSG was on 22 July.
+The move was officially announced on 10 June, and Wijnaldum's presentation at PSG was on 22 July.
 He chose the number 18 jersey.

 Wijnaldum scored his first two goals for PSG in a 2–2 Champions League draw against RB Leipzig on 3 November 2021.
 His first Ligue 1 goal came in a 1–1 away draw with Lens on 4 December, when he rescued a point with an injury-time header.
 By the end of the season, Wijnaldum had won the league title with Paris Saint-Germain.

 Loan to Roma

-On 4 August 2022, Roma announced the signing of Wijnaldum on loan from Paris Saint-Germain.
-As part of the agreement, there is an option for the loan deal to be made permanent at the end of the 2022–23 season.
-On 14 August, he made his debut for the club, as a substitute, in a 1-0 away win against Salernitana in the Serie A. On 21 August it was announced that Wijnaldum had suffered a Tibia fracture in training and was expected to miss the majority of the 2022-23 season as well as the 2022 World Cup.
+On 4 August 2022, Serie A club Roma announced the signing of Wijnaldum, on loan from PSG.
+As part of the agreement, Roma received an option to make the move permanent at the end of the 2022–23 season.
+On 14 August, he made his debut for the club, as a substitute, in a 1–0 away win over Salernitana.
+On 21 August, it was announced that Wijnaldum had suffered a tibia fracture in training, and that he would be expected to miss the majority of the season.
+He made his return to competition with Roma on 11 February 2023, almost six months later, as a substitute in a 1–1 away draw against Lecce.
+On 12 March, Wijnaldum scored his first goal for Roma in a 4–3 home defeat to Sassuolo, a chip over the goalkeeper in stoppage time.

+Al-Ettifaq

+On 2 September 2023, Wijnaldum signed for Saudi Pro League club Al-Ettifaq on a three-year contract, in which he rejoined his former teammate at Liverpool, Jordan Henderson.